panda-planner-dev/pandaPIpgrRepairVerify/README.md

 In the file "human.readable.plan", you will find something like the following:

     ...
-    root 1311
+    root 198
     ...
-    1311 clear-road-wreck pittsford-plaza airport ...
+    198 tlt  -> m-tlt-clear-road-wreck 1916
     ...
+    1916 clear-road-wreck pittsford-plaza airport -> m-clear-road-wreck 202 1915 1753
+    ...

-This lines provide you with the top level task choosen by the planner.
+These lines provide you with the top level task choosen by the planner.
+Read it the following way:
+* The task with id 198 is the initial (root) task.
+* This task is named "tlt" (as we provided in the last step).
+The task is decomposed using the method "m-tlt-clear-road-wreck" into the task with the id 1916
+* The task with id 1916 is "clear-road-wreck pittsford-plaza airport"

 # Usage of the code
 If you use our code, I would be happy to know about it.
 So far, it has been used in the TOAD system: